Installing Anthos service mesh Google managed control plane on GKE autopilot with multi-cluster mesh CA

 gcloud container hub memberships list

-gcloud container hub memberships delete $CLUSTER_1 && gcloud container hub memberships delete $CLUSTER_2
+gcloud container hub memberships delete $CLUSTER_1 && gcloud container hub memberships delete $CLUSTER_2# delete GKE clusters

 gcloud container clusters delete $CLUSTER_1 --region $LOCATION_1